ronnidc/vscode-nunjucks/README.md

 ![Install the Nunjucks extension from Code Command Palette](images/vscode-command-palette-nunjucks.png)

 ## Or install the Nunjucks extension for Visual Studio Code manually
-To install Nunjucks manually in Visual Studio Code you need to proceed with theese five steps:
+To install Nunjucks manually for Visual Studio Code you need to proceed with theese five steps:

 1. Download this [vscode-nunjucks](https://github.com/ronnidc/vscode-nunjucks) repo from GitHub
 2. Navigate to the `<user home>/.vscode/extensions` directory on your computer.